-Holders of our common stock at the close of business on May 12, 2023, the record date for the Annual Meeting (the Record Date), are entitled to notice of and to vote at the Annual Meeting.
-Each stockholder is entitled to one vote for each share of our common stock held as of the Record Date.
-As of the Record Date, there were 29,716,199 shares of common stock outstanding and entitled to vote.
+Holders of our common stock and our redeemable convertible preferred stock (the preferred stock) at the close of business on April 8, 2024, the record date for the Annual Meeting (the Record Date), are entitled to notice of and to vote at the Annual Meeting.
+Each holder of common stock is entitled to one vote for each share of our common stock held as of the Record Date, and each holder of preferred stock is entitled to the number of votes equal to the number of whole shares of common stock into which the shares of preferred stock held by such holder are convertible on the Record Date, subject to the beneficial ownership limitations set forth in the Certificate of Designations establishing the terms of the preferred stock.
+As of the Record Date, there were 30,103,284 shares of common stock outstanding and 280,000 shares of our preferred stock outstanding and entitled to vote (representing 12,666,854 shares of common stock on an as converted basis), representing an aggregate of 42,770,138 votes entitled to be cast at the Annual Meeting.
+The holders of our common stock and preferred stock are voting as a single class on all matters presented at the Annual Meeting.
 Stockholders are not permitted to cumulate votes with respect to the election of directors.